hustlingchen/ALFM/README.md

  Examples:
  ==
- In the codes, we also put three datasets which were used in our experiments: "Beauty", "Digital Music", "Music Instruments" in the <b> "data" </b> fold
+ In the codes, we also put the "Music Instruments" dataset which were used in our experiments: "Music Instruments" in the <b> "data" </b> fold

    <b>Data format</b>: "userIndex \t\t itemIndex \t\t rating \t\t reviews".
 Sentences in reviews are seperated by "||".

- The model can be tested on the three datasets by running "tuningAspectNumberandTopicNumber.java" frist and then “topicFactorTuning.java"
+ The model can be tested on this dataset by running "tuningAspectNumberandTopicNumber.java" frist and then “topicFactorTuning.java"

  The topic results (based on 5 aspects and 5 topics) are saved in "model/topicmodel/"